 Family Assessment / Home Study

 Because we are primarily a child-welfare organization, our first priority – like yours – is to ensure that children are placed in a safe, healthy and loving environment.
 The children’s health and wellness after placement is our top priority.
-To that end we carefully screen prospective adoptive parents and they must provide positive documentation for: state and federal criminal clearances, child abuse clearance, positive medical exams, strong financial statements and multiple personal references from non-family members, employment verification, and psychological examination, as required.
+To that end, we carefully screen prospective adoptive parents and they must provide positive documentation for: state and federal criminal clearances, child abuse clearance, positive medical exams, strong financial statements, multiple personal references from non-family members, employment verification, and psychological examination, as required.
 In addition, the case worker personally meets with the family for six weeks during the investigation to discuss their motivation to adopt, abilities to parent a child(ren), support system, preparation for international adoption, and more.
 While we do feel that all families deserve the opportunity to be considered for international adoption, this process is not the best option for all families, and we approve families at our discretion.

 Adoption Education & Training

 By Colorado regulations, adoptive parents are required to undergo 24 hours of adoption-related training and education.
 Topics include, but are not limited to: understanding the post-institutionalized child, effects of institutionalism on a child, how to facilitate bonding/attachment, understanding and responding to trans-racial adoption issues, 7-core stages of adoption, talking with children about adoption, and more.
 We also prepare them for travel to the foreign country.

 Child Referral & Placement